 As an Asthma Friendly School, and as advised by Asthma NSW, puffers are administered at a rate of one puff to four breaths, and repeated according to the number of puffs required.
+Asthma medication is administered through a spacer.

 ACCIDENT/ILLNESS AT SCHOOL